[node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name]

 Later an NBU audit found that some 99% of the loan book was fake and the Ministry of Finance was forced to bail the bank using billions of dollars of public money.
 A subsequent investigation by Kroll traced some of the money overseas, yet Kolomoisky has never been under a criminal investigation for the affair and almost none of the missing $5.5bn has been recovered.

+The former Governor of the National Bank of Ukraine (NBU) from 2014 until 2017 Valeria Gontareva also told bne IntelliNews that Kolomoisky personally threatened her life when she refused to return PrivatBank to his control.
+Her house was later burnt down and the car of her daughter in law was hit with a Molotov cocktail and burnt.
+She finally quit her job as governor when a coffin with a mannequin dressed as her was delivery to the doors of the NBU.

+The subsequent senior management of the NBU also came under verbal attack and accused Kolomoisky by name of running a campaign of terror against its staff in 2019.

-However, the now state-owned PrivatBank has brought civil suits against Kolomoisky in London and Cyprus which are currently working their way through the courts and a London judge has frozen $2bn of Kolomoisky assets until the case is resolved.
+The now state-owned PrivatBank has brought civil suits against Kolomoisky in London and Cyprus which are currently working their way through the courts and a London judge has frozen $2bn of Kolomoisky assets until the case is resolved.

 The pressure on Kolomoisky is slowly building.
 The Rada passed the so-called anti-Kolomoisky law in May 2020 that made it impossible for the former owner of a bank that has been nationalised to retake control of it to head off vigorous efforts Kolomoisky was making to retake control of PrivatBank.